 Julianne/Juliana

-(she/her/ella) is a bilingual, bicultural educator, writer, editor, translator, and audio journalist.
+(she/her/ella) is a bilingual educator, writer, editor, translator, and audio journalist.
 Before pursuing journalism full-time, she spent ten years leading and overseeing immersive experiential education programming for youth across Latin America.
-She is passionate about multi-form storytelling centered on social and environmental justice, and is currently at work on a genealogy of autonomous feminist movements in the Bolivian Andes.
+She is passionate about multi-form storytelling centered on social and environmental justice, and helping to shape the next generation of writers, activists, and changemakers.

-Julianne has been based out of Cochabamba, Bolivia since 2009 but also resides on occupied Lenape territory in Brooklyn and on unceded Arapaho, Cheyenne, and Ute territory in Boulder, Colorado.
+Julianne has been based out of Cochabamba, Bolivia since 2009 but also resides on occupied Lenape territory in Brooklyn.
 She completed a joint MA in Global Journalism and Latin American & Caribbean Studies as a MacCracken Fellow at New York University, and also holds an MA in Poverty and Development from the Institute of Development Studies at the University of Sussex.
-She currently works as an editor and contributor at the North American Congress on Latin America (NACLA).
-She is motivated by contributing to high-quality, data-driven narratives that help us confront violence and abuse of power and imagine more sustainable futures for our children and our planet.
+Currently, she is the Managing Editor of the NACLA Report at the North American Congress on Latin America.
+She is motivated by contributing to high-quality, situated narratives that help us confront violence and abuse of power and imagine more sustainable futures for our children and our planet.